 What could and should have been the ongoing influence of Yeats on modern Irish poetry has, I believe, been blocked and limited within his homeland by the strong competing legacy of Joyce and his admirer cum devotee, Beckett.
 Both these Modernist writers have cast long shadows.
 Though both composed a few poems they were essentially authors of prose and both were unspiritual or very negatively spiritual.
 (Beckett’s prize winning and obscure Whoroscope, written in a hurry to pay Paris rent and rewarded by the heiress Nancy Cunard, if and when it can be understood is arguably one of the most nihilistic, sordid and profane poems in the canon of verse.
 It surely belongs to “the throne of the faecal inlet” it refers to).
 The prose of the Joyce/Beckett duo has nevertheless been more weighty in influence upon modern Irish poetry than any poetic antecedents.
 Some want to claim it for life itself.
 I admire the wide-ranging erudition on most things Irish of Declan Kiberd, but I can’t accept as per his Ulysses and Us that Ulysses is really any notable guide to the management and celebration of life.

 Although Yeats was something of a heretic in relation to most beliefs and traditions, his origins were Protestant.
 This has been held against him, or at least left him less favoured as a model for novice writers and poets than the by comparison more street-wise, democratic (sometimes), Catholic-raised Joyce who managed to voice those feelings of frustration and discontent many Irish Catholics have felt at least now and again.
 By contrast, and although Joyce himself could demonstrate an almost non serviam Luciferian pride, Yeats’ Protestant voice would be regarded as imperious and elitist, in short merely Anglo-Irish of the past, something Yeats scarcely even sounded like in real life.
 (To hear recordings of his voice which is neither very Irish nor English and not particularly emphatic, can come as a surprise and challenges the image some have of him).
 Patrick Kavanagh reflecting an all too familiar social resentment in a poem called Yeats exclaims, “Yes Yeats, it was damn easy for you protected/ By the middle classes and the Big Houses”.
-This is green-eyed nonsense like the whole poem in effect – Yeats faced enormous struggles in all directions and rightly called himself poor until well into middle age and winning the Nobel prize.
+This is green-eyed nonsense like the whole poem in effect, highly proficient and well crafted though it is – Yeats faced enormous struggles in all directions and rightly called himself poor until well into middle age and winning the Nobel prize.

-So the class objection was again a mistake fostering further error because even though with age Yeats undeniably evolved some dubiously elitist, even fascist notions (partly in disgust at the sheer ruin the ultra-Catholic Ireland of De Valera was doing to hard won new freedoms), the fact is that poetry of the serious, bardic kind will often sound or seem elitist.
+So the class objection was again a mistake fostering further error because even though with age Yeats undeniably evolved some dubiously elitist, even loosely “fascist” notions (partly in disgust at the sheer ruin the ultra-Catholic Ireland of De Valera was doing to hard won new freedoms), the fact is that poetry of the serious, bardic kind will often sound or seem elitist.
 Such poetry declaims, declares, reveals from the higher mind or worlds and as such is not about the everyday nor issues describable in its terms.
 Even England’s witty, socialist Auden decided in his latter years that what poetry needed next was to get back to the high style.
 Getting back there could nonetheless prove harder in our egalitarian times than leaving it behind.
 Ireland especially would seem to have to prepare for a very steep climb.
 It might even need to engage a bit of “censorship”, a self-censorship of a new and not merely puritanical kind to arrive there and at least try to be serious.